-Units 2 & 3: Permit to Install No. 40-08D, FG-SorbProject
+UNITS 2 & 3: PERMIT TO INSTALL NO. 40-08D, FG-SORBPROJECT

-This permit allows for the addition of sorbents to the coal in order to reduce post-combustion emissions of mercury, nitrogen oxides, and sulfur dioxide.
-According to DTE River Rouge, as stated in the 9/19/2013 submittal, the equipment associated with FG-SorbProject has not been installed at the plant.
+This permit allowed for the addition of sorbents to the coal in order to reduce post-combustion emissions of mercury, nitrogen oxides, and sulfur dioxide.
+According to DTE River Rouge, the equipment associated with "FG-SorbProject" was never installed at the plant.
+During the inspection of 7/20/2015 DTE River Rouge confirmed that the project had been cancelled and substituted by the MATS project described under PTI 82-15

-Fly Ash Handling Equipment: MI-ROP-B2810-2012, FG-FLYASH-HANDLG Installed in 1954, the flexible group comprises two fly ash silos and an associated dust collector for each.
+FLY ASH HANDLING EQUIPMENT: MI-ROP-B2810-2012, FG-FLYASH-HANDLG Installed in 1954, the flexible group comprises two fly ash silos and an associated dust collector for each.